lodgedwhere/lodgedwhere.github.io/essays/interpretation-happening.md

 This dissolves the old image of a homunculus hidden behind the eyes, reading the world from a private screen.
 No such reader can be found.
 For if there were, one would immediately have to ask: who interprets the interpreter?

 The answer may be that there is no final interpreter.
-There is only the recursive event: distinctions generating distinctions, symbols giving rise to the structures that make symbols possible.
+There is only the recursive event: distinctions generating distinctions, symbols giving rise to the structures that make symbols possible, that make "reading this sentence" possible.

-Life is not a separate self observing reality.

-Life is the interpretation happening.